 Violence plagued the village of Ruhagarika in the rural province of Cibitoke, which serves as a border between Burundi and the DRC.
 Last Friday, 26 Burundian people were brutally killed, and at least seven were injured.
 The perpetrators, whose affiliation is unclear, burned and shot people, leaving 24 of the victims to die in their homes before any medical responders arrived.

 Burundi is the third poorest nation in the world, with an average life expectancy of 50 years.
-The country has struggled with severe ethnic based violence, and this massacre took place about a week before the controversial May 17th referendum vote.
+The country has struggled with severe ethnic-based violence, and this massacre took place about a week before the controversial May 17th referendum vote.
 This referendum would extend presidential terms to seven years from five, but limit the President to two terms.
-It is a reaction to the third term of Pierre Nkurunziza, which was highly contentious and resulted in further unrest within the country.
+The protests are the reaction to the third term of Pierre Nkurunziza, which was highly contentious and resulted in further unrest within the country.

 Nkurunziza, who is currently on his third term, would be allowed to continue his presidency till 2034, for the referendum would ignore the context of his past terms.
 Nkurunziza is a former Hutu rebel leader, the son of a Hutu father and Tutsi mother, and was actively involved in the military section of Conseil National pour la Défense de Démocratie (CNDD-FDD).
 His father’s death, which was caused by the ethnic conflicts, led him to become politically involved.
 It was his role in arriving at a peace accord with former President Domitien Ndayizeye which gained him immunity, for he was earlier sentenced to death because of his engagement with rebel groups.